isitarch/website/content/en/knowledge/tools/architecture-decision-records.md

 ---
-title: "Architecture Decision Records (ADR)"
+title: 'Architecture Decision Records (ADR)'
 createdAt: 2024-10-11
-image: "/assets/images/banner.png"
+image: '/assets/images/banner.png'
 ---

 Architecture Decision Records (ADRs) are documents that record important architectural decisions.
 They enable transparent communication between architects and developers.
-With ADRs, not only *what* was decided is documented, but also *why* the decision was made.
+With ADRs, not only _what_ was decided is documented, but also _why_ the decision was made.
 This fosters better understanding and increases the likelihood that everyone involved is on the same page and keeps the architectural goals in mind.

 Mark Richards provides a [brief introduction to the topic](https://youtube.com/watch?v=n6G5qtJHmgw&t=2420s) in his [talk "The Intersection of Architecture and Implementation"](/posts/ri24-the_intersection_of_arch_and_impl).